11 Feb Perimeter vs Containment – why you need to be proactive in the fight against ransomware

 What is a ransomware attack?

 If they successfully infiltrate your system, the ransomware begins to encrypt files so you can no longer access them.
-This process doesn’t alter the file names, so it is hard to see which files have been corrupted and which haven’t.
+This process doesn’t alter the file names.
+Therefore it is hard to see which files have been corrupted and which haven’t.

 They then hold this information hostage, demanding payment for its return.